Prevent email spoofing

 How to protect yourself from email spoofing

-• However, spam is only prevented if a receiving e-mail server also checks the corresponding functions of SPF and DKIM and also reacts accordingly if one or both procedures fail.
+• However, spam can only be prevented if a receiving e-mail server also checks the corresponding functions of SPF and DKIM and reacts accordingly if one or both methods fail.

-• The shipper can also provide instructions on how to proceed in such a case.
+• The sender can also provide instructions on how to proceed in such a case.

 OTHER CONTRIBUTIONS